-SCHOOL OF NURSING CODE OF PROFESSIONAL CONDUCT
+CODE OF PROFSESSIONAL CONDUCT

 Students who are nurses or are preparing to enter the profession of nursing are expected to treat others with respect and compassion.
-"The principle of respect for persons extends to all individuals with whom the nurse interacts in all professional venues.
+"The principle of respect for persons extends to all individuals with whom the nurse interacts.
 The nurse maintains compassionate and caring relationships with colleagues and others with a commitment to the fair treatment of individuals, to integrity-preserving compromise and to resolving conflict.
 This standard of conduct precludes any and all prejudicial actions, any form of harassment or threatening behavior, or disregard for the effects of one's actions on others" (American Nurses Association Code for Nurses, Interpretive Statement 1.5).

 The students, faculty, Vice Deans, Associate Deans, and the Dean of the School of Nursing of the UT Health San Antonio subscribe to the highest standards of conduct.
 Our aim is professional behavior beyond reproach.
 Failure to abide by the signed code of professional conduct may lead to suspension and/or permanent dismissal from the UT Health San Antonio School of Nursing.
-In particular, we subscribe to the provisions of the Code of Ethics for Nurses (https://www.nursingworld.org/practice-policy/nursing-excellence/ethics/code-of-ethics-for-nurses/) and the following points of conduct.
+In particular, we subscribe to the provisions of the Code of Ethics for Nurses and the following points of conduct.